 - Cashier’s cheque in US$, mailed or couriered to us.
 Post normally takes at least 10 days (from the USA) so we recommend sending via courier (e.g. Fedex) if time is tight.

-What happens in the case that we need to cancel our charter?
+What happens if I need to cancel my charter?

 Is there a spinnaker?